 Maritime Professionals See the Future Coming Fast

-Maritime professionals from all sectors are invited to participate in 3 dynamic one day Workshops in Southampton this October.
+Maritime professionals from all sectors participated in 3 dynamic one day Workshops in Southampton this October.

-The NEXT GEN Workshops are each addressing aspects of operational safety for vessels, along with the safety and welfare of their crew and passengers.
-The group of Presenters bring a wide range of experience and expertise from sectors including ports, security, SAR and defence.
+The NEXT GEN Workshops addressed aspects of operational safety for vessels, along with the safety and welfare of their crew and passengers.
+The group of Presenters brought a wide range of experience and expertise from sectors including ports, security, SAR and defence.

-The NEXT GENERATION Workshops are being held 'back to back' at the Grand Harbour conference venue, Southampton UK on 24 25 26 October 2017.
+The NEXT GENERATION Workshops were being held 'back to back' at the Grand Harbour conference venue, Southampton UK on 24 25 26 October 2017.

-DAY 1 the Shock Mitigation Solutions Workshop theme considers ‘How Shock Mitigation By All Means Improves Efficiency.’
+The Shock Mitigation Solutions Workshop theme considered ‘How Shock Mitigation By All Means Improves Efficiency.’
 Topics look beyond simply complying with vibration directives or unrealistic health and safety objectives that are hard to apply in the maritime workplace.

-DAY 2 the RIB and High Speed Craft Workshop theme looks at ‘Boat and Equipment Procurement in a Changing World.’
+The RIB and High Speed Craft Workshop theme looked at ‘Boat and Equipment Procurement in a Changing World.’
 Topics include Commercial Off The Shelf (COTS) solutions, through life support of fleets and balancing the need for speed with reliability and durability.

-DAY 3 the Systems Safety and Equipment Workshop focuses on ‘Identifying and Avoiding Single Points of Failure at Sea.’
+The Systems Safety and Equipment Workshop focused on ‘Identifying and Avoiding Single Points of Failure at Sea.’
 Improving situational awareness is an emerging theme.
 Design led redundancy is essential for critical tasks including power, navigation and communications.

 The unique knowledge gained from presentations and panel discussions will help to shape decisions that lead to improvements for in-service equipment and procurement.
 John Haynes added, ‘When groups of maritime professionals get together their shared knowledge and experiences can improve both the performance of their organisations and the seafarer workplace.’